KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/simulation/index.rst

 Stochastic simulation
 ---------------------
 Like ODE models, stochastic models are based on microscopic analyses of how the concentration of each species in the cell changes over time in response to the concentrations of other species.
 However, stochastic simulation algorithms relax the assumption that cells behave deterministically.
 Instead, stochastic simulation algorithms assume that the rate of each reaction is Poisson-distributed.
-As a result, stochastic simulation algorithms generate sequences of reaction events at which the simuated state discretely changes.
+As a result, stochastic simulation algorithms generate sequences of reaction events at which the simulated state discretely changes.

 Stochastic simulation should be used to model systems that are sensitive to small fluctuations such as systems that involve small concentrations and small fluxes.
 However, stochastic simulation can be computationally expensive for large numbers due to the needs to resolve the exact order of every reaction and the need to run multiple simulations to sample the distribution of predicted cell behaviors.